What is an arrest?

 Citizen’s Arrest: How Private Citizens can Apprehend Criminals

-A citizen’s arrest is a physical detention made by a regular person who is not a sworn law enforcement official, nor are they acting as one.
+A citizen’s arrest is considered to be a physical detention made by a regular person who is not a sworn law enforcement official, nor are they acting as one.
 The practice of making a citizen’s arrest dates back to medieval England and English common law, when sheriffs encouraged ordinary citizens to help apprehend criminals in an effort to help control crime.

 Tthe arresting person (the person who is conducting the citizen’s arrest) is usually considered to be any person with arrest powers, who need not be a citizen of the jurisdiction in which they are acting.
 This is an an uncommon practice in current times.
 However, with the heightened threat of terrorism, many citizens are more watchful and willing to take action to prevent a terrorist act, especially on commercial airline flights.
 In these situations, many people are willing to take the necessary action to prevent the crime from occurring, rather than attempting to make a formal detention.